CrazyInfin8/Ask/README.md

 })
 ```
 The options are as followed:
-* `question`: The question or prompt that the user will see when Ask is run.
+* `question`: The question or prompt that the user will see when Prompt-Ask is run.
 Defaults to `$ > `
 * `filter`: A function or RegEx that will test the users input.
-Ask will attempt to re-ask the user if the answer doesn't fit the filter (filter will validate blank text even if `required` is set to `true`)
+Prompt-Ask will attempt to re-ask the user if the answer doesn't fit the filter (filter will validate blank text even if `required` is set to `true`)
 * `required`: Whether this question needs an answer or if blank answers are ok.
-If required is set to false, blank answers are returned if the user does not input an answer (when required is set to false, if there is text that does not match filter, Ask will still attempt to re-ask it's question). defaults to true
+If required is set to false, blank answers are returned if the user does not input an answer (when required is set to false, if there is text that does not match filter, Prompt-Ask will still attempt to re-ask it's question). defaults to true
 * `errormsg`: A message displayed when the users input is not acceptable.
 This is either when a users input does not match the filter or if blank answers were set when `required` is true

-Ask also uses promisify to make it's results as a promise so `await` can work.
+Prompt-Ask also uses promisify to make it's results as a promise so `await` can work.
 ```javascript
 const ask = require('prompt-ask');